MediaMoots/Tag.Product-Tool/README.md

 ### GUI Usage
 1. Either run `TagProductTool.exe`, or drag a byml, byml.zs or json on it.
-2. Select the output folder.
+2. Select an output folder.

 ### CMD Usage
 `TagProductTool.exe INPUT_FILE OUTPUT_PATH`